sjtuytc/UnboundedNeRFPytorch/README.md

 <details>
 <summary>Expand / collapse steps for data setup and preprocess.</summary>
-You don't need this step if you want to get results on your custom data.
+You don't need this step if you only want to get results on your custom data.

 1. After signing the license on the [official waymo webiste](https://waymo.com/research/block-nerf/licensing/), download the Waymo Block dataset via the following command: